wsjung0516/angular/index.md

 ### 2. Teaching History
-Teaching history for junior engineer, who is not familar with angular.
-From 2020.10, lecture articles are repeaded because new engineer joined again.
+Teaching history for junior programer, who is not familar with angular.

+From 2020.10, lecture articles are repeated because new programer joined.

 - [2020.04](/teaching202004.md)
 - [2020.05](/teaching202005.md)